Frequently Asked Questions (FAQs)

 A: The passing score varies from exam to exam.
 These scores were determined during the development and pilot testing of each specific exam.
 For confidentiality reasons, these passing scores are not provided to the test taker.

-Q: If I take the test and don’t pass, will people be able to find out?
+Q: If I take the exam and don’t pass, will people be able to find out?

 A: No results will be revealed to anyone other than the candidate.

-Q: If I don’t pass the test, how long do I have to wait to retake the test?
+Q: If I don’t pass the exam, how long do I have to wait to retake the exam?

 A: The ABC has a policy that describes this.
-Refer to the "Candidates who did not pass the examination" section on the Application Process page of our website.
+Refer to the "Re-taking the Exam" section on the Application Process page of our website.

 Q: What do I need to bring with me the day of the examination?

-A: You need to bring your Admission Confirmation Letter (09-0308T) and the same government issued photo identification you provided in your application packet.
+A: You need to bring the same government issued photo identification you provided in your application packet.

 Q: Can I bring a calculator or other personal items with me?